Synergistic signatures of group mechanisms in higher-order systems: Synergy-based detection of higher-order interactions

-The results of our simple method for the detection of higher-order interactions are shown in Fig.~\ref{fig:phasespace_score} in terms of accuracy scores (fraction of true positives).
-These results retrace what was already observed with the statistical distance in the higher-order behavior between 2-simplices and 3-cliques.
-The higher-order behavior is more evident in the simplicial contagion model, allowing for accuracy scores of up to $\sim 0.9$, than in the Ising model, accuracy scores only up to $\sim 0.7$, in the region in which we observe the synergistic signature this is always significantly better than the random choice accuracy of 0.3 (see SM).
-We also observe a complex non-linear dependence of the accuracy score on the strenght of the parameter controlling the he higher-order mechanisms (Fig.~\ref{fig:phasespace_score}b,d).
-This complex dependency is a byproduct of the non-linear response of higher-order behaviors ($d\Omega_3^{\rm tot.}$) to the variation of higher-order mechanisms (see SM).
-This detection method can be applied to more general set-ups (\textit{e.g.} detecting group interactions among all possible combinations of three nodes) leading to similar results.
+Fig.~\ref{fig:phasespace_score} shows the results of the method in terms of accuracy scores, which retrace our previous observations based on the different higher-order behaviors of 2-simplices and 3-cliques.
+While reconstruction scores are larger for the contagion (accuracy $\sim 0.9$) than for the Ising model (accuracy $\sim 0.7$), in the region of synergistic signatures they are always significantly better than random choice accuracy ($0.3$, see below).
+These scores show also a complex non-linear dependence on the higher-order mechanisms' strength (Fig.~\ref{fig:phasespace_score}b,d), which is a byproduct of the non-linear response of higher-order behaviors to the variation of higher-order mechanisms.
+Applying this method to more general set-ups (\textit{e.g.} group interactions among all possible combinations of three nodes) leads to similar results.